vandium-io/lambda-tester/README.md

 	npm install lambda-tester --save-dev

+## Compatibility

+Version 2.0 targets Lambda handlers using Node 4.3.2.
+If you require support for Node 0.10.36 then use version 1.0.x.

 ## Getting Started

 The following example shows a simple case for validating that the Lambda (handler) was called successfully: